supersimplesuper/docs/website/docs/software_partners/explanations/modules/tax_details.md

 # Tax details

 Replace paper TFN declaration forms with a guided digital experience that reduces errors and employee confusion.
-When ATO integration is enabled, the completed declaration is submitted automatically — removing manual processing entirely.
+When ATO integration is enabled, the completed declaration is submitted automatically, removing manual processing entirely.

 ![Tax details](./images/5_tfnd.png)